dadou4243/recipes/README.md

 # Recipes App

-Recipes App using Angular and the MEAN Stack.
+Recipes App using the MEAN Stack.